 Example 4 of Self-Employment Income

 Linda owns multiple properties which she rents out.
-She actively manages them (e.g., screen potential tenants, collects rent checks, performs some of the routine property maintenance, and arranges for contractors to perform some or all of the property improvements or repairs.
-Lastly, Linda performs these activities continually and regularity with the intent to generate income or profit; therefore, her rental activity is a business.
+She actively manages them (e.g., screens potential tenants, collects rent checks, performs some of the routine property maintenance, and arranges for contractors to perform some or all of the property improvements or repairs.
+Lastly, Linda performs these activities continually and regularly with the intent to generate income or profit; therefore, her rental activity is a business.